NuLink-network/docs/product/staking_Dapp.md

 ### Step3- Bond an active worker to gain reward.
 You need to run an active Worker node before you Click "Bond Worker".
 Please refer to [here](nulink_worker.md) for running a Worker.
 If you click "Bond Worker", it will first detect your staking status first:

-* If you did not stake any funds, a pop-up window will prompt you to stake first.
+* If you did not stake any funds to pool, a pop-up window will prompt you to stake first.

 ![image](../miscellaneous/img/bondWorker1.png)

-* If you did stake ahead, you will access the Bond Worker pop-up page.
+* If you did stake your fund to pool before, you will access the Bond Worker pop-up page.
 Simplely enter the Worker Address and Node URI, and then confirm the bonding.
 Now you have completed the staking process and start to earn NLKs(test).

 ![image](../miscellaneous/img/bondWorker2.png)